-- There is an ongoing risk of terrorism in Europe.
-In the past, terrorist attacks have occurring in a number of European cities, such as Glasgow, London, Madrid, and Moscow.
+- There is an ongoing threat of terrorism in Europe.
+In the past, terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.
+See Safety and security.

 - Australia has a Consulate in Sarajevo headed by an Honorary Consul which provides limited consular assistance.
 The Australian Embassy in Vienna provides full consular assistance to Australians in Bosnia and Herzegovina.